 To make these Melting Snowman Cupcakes you need your favorite cupcake recipe, vanilla buttercream, marshmallows, edible food markers, and M&M’s Milk Chocolate Minis, and viola Melting Snowman Cupcakes.
 OK, maybe it’s not that easy unless you have magic, which sadly I do not, but they are definitely easy.

 I drew the faces on the marshmallows with edible food markers, black for the eyes/mouth and orange for the carrot nose.
 You’ll want to draw the face on before you attach the marshmallow to the cupcake.
 It’s just plain easier.
 You could also pipe the eyes, mouth, and nose on with colored buttercream, but I found edible food markers work fabulously.
 They’re also great to have on hand for other baking projects.

 You’ve got your cupcakes.
 They’re frosted with vanilla buttercream.
 You’ve attached your snowman’s head aka the marshmallow.
 Now, these melting gems need buttons and arms.
-For the arms, you’ll use M&M’s Milk Chocolate Minis and you’ll pipe the arms with black buttercream.
+For the buttons, you’ll use M&M’s Milk Chocolate Minis and you’ll pipe the arms with black buttercream.
 I used Wilton No.3 round decorating tip, but you could also cut the corner off a plastic baggie.
 Your lines might not be as clean looking with this method, but they’ll still be great.
 Your snowman is melting after all.